hieudo-hn/SealChipModel/README.md

 ./testModel ./mmod_network.dat ./Fold1 #if your trained model is in mmod_network.dat and your testing.xml is in the main directory
 ```

+## Optional for creating Precision Recall Curve

+- You can use plot.py to create a Precision Recall Curve of your model.
+In order to do this, you need to install matplotlib.

+- It is recommended that you set up a virtual environment prior to doing this, you can visit https://www.geeksforgeeks.org/python-virtual-environment/ to know more.

+- Run `pip install matplotlib` to install matplotlib within the environment

+- Then to draw graph, run `python plot.py NUM_FOLD`.
+For instance, `python plot.py 10` for 10-fold cross validation.
+The graph will be stored in 'precision_recall.png'.

 ## Summary of scripts:
 1. training.cpp: C++ code for training the model.
 The code was modified based on Davis King's example for hipsterizing dog: http://blog.dlib.net/2016/10/hipsterize-your-dog-with-deep-learning.html.
 Original source code can be found here: https://github.com/davisking/dlib/blob/master/examples/dnn_mmod_dog_hipsterizer.cpp.